 Your Archdeacon may know of a source of charitable support that is yet more specific and local to you.
-Please ask them.
+Please consult them about aspects of financial need.

 28. Communication (including Diocesan Contacts)

 28.1.
 The following provides information on the new website, a list of relevant contacts in the Diocese and details on why clergy need themselves to provide information and how to do so.
 The Diocesan policy on social media is at Section 22, above.
 None of this is meant to inhibit the usual pastoral relationships which you have with Archdeacons and Bishops.